wearep3r/apollo/docs/get-started.md

 3. I need to run Kubernetes
 4. I need hyperconverged storage for my applications
 5. I need GitLab Runners.
 Lots of them.
 Cheap
-6. I need a S3 endpoint for my backups
+6. I need a stable backup solution based on S3
 7. I need multiple compute environments (staging, production)
 8. I need a stable solution to self-host apps
 9. I need to spin up ephemeral clusters in CI/CD
-10. I need a platform to run my apps on
+10. I need a stable solution for federated monitoring with Prometheus

 **Apollo.** is highly scalable (you can start with 1 node and scale up infinitely) and comes with a shared storage layer so you don't have to think about data persistance too much.
 Your applications' data is available within your entire cluster and regularly backed up - automagically (**Docker Swarm only**).